LalithShiyam/QIMP-tools/PANDA/3D GAN Pytorch/Readme.md

 # Python scripts and their function

-- data_generator.py / NiftiDataset.py : They normalize, augment the data, extract the patches and feed them to the 3DGAN.
+- NiftiDataset.py : They normalize, augment the data, extract the patches and feed them to the 3DGAN.

 - check_loader_patches: Shows paired early and late frames patches fed to the 3DGANGan during the training

-- generator.py / discriminator.py / DCGAN.py: the architecture of the 3DGAN.
+- generators.py / discriminators.py : the architectures of the 3DGAN.

 - main.py: Runs the training and the inference on the training and validation dataset.

 - logger.py: Generates sample images to monitor the training.

-- predict.py: It launches the inference on training and validation data.

 - predict_single_image.py: It launches the inference on a single input image chosen by the user.